 Truthfully, there isn’t one.

-The only risk associated with matched betting is that if you haven’t fully understood the instructions when you execute the bet, there’s a possibility you might do it wrong.
+The only ‘risk’ associated with no risk matched betting is that if you haven’t fully understood the instructions when you execute the bet, there’s a possibility you might do it wrong.
 Nothing is left to luck.

-In our house we use a Matched Bets premium membership in order to do all of our calculations and we used their tutorials to get the method straight in the early days.
+In our house we use a Matched Bets premium membership in order to do all of our calculations for no risk matched betting and we used their tutorials to get the method straight in the early days.
 There are other sites like this out there, but the ones I’ve seen are far more expensive.
 This one looks clean and is really easy to navigate.

 Matched betting gets its name because you match the bet you make.
 This means, if you bet on one thing to happen, you make a counter bet elsewhere for that same thing to not happen.
 This is essentially your insurance.